MicroEJ/docs/SDK6UserGuide/selectKernel.rst

 Local Kernel project outside a multi-project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When the Application or the Library which needs the Kernel is not in the same multi-project than the Kernel,
+When the Application or the Library depending on the Kernel is not in the same multi-project as the Kernel,
-the Kernel project can be imported thanks to the `Gradle Composite Build <https://docs.gradle.org/current/userguide/composite_builds.html>`_ feature.
+the Kernel project can be imported using the `Gradle Composite Build <https://docs.gradle.org/current/userguide/composite_builds.html>`_ feature.

-This allows to consider the Kernel project as part of the Application project,
+This allows the Kernel project to be considered part of the Application project,
-so all changes done to the Kernel are automatically considered when building or running the Application.
+so all changes done to the Kernel are automatically reflected when building or running the Application.

 This is done by adding the following line in the ``settings.gradle.kts`` file of the Application project::